theopavlove/obsidian-dynamic-outline/README.md

 Here are some of the key features included in the plugin:

--   **Active heading indication**

-    See your current position in the document within the outline.
+-   **Active heading indication.** See your current position in the document within the outline.
 The indicator highlights the heading as you scroll.

--   **Search and navigation**

-    Quickly find headings using the search bar.
+-   **Search and navigation.** Quickly find headings using the search bar.
 Click a search result to jump directly to that section in your document.

--   **Toggle on Hover**

-    Enable "Toggle on hover" option in settings to have the outline window appear automatically when you hover over the top right toolbar icon.
+-   **Toggle on Hover.** Enable "Toggle on hover" option in settings to have the outline window appear automatically when you hover over the top right toolbar icon.

--   **Keyboard control**

-    Navigate the outline using your keyboard for efficient workflow.
+-   **Keyboard control.** Navigate the outline using your keyboard for efficient workflow.
 Use the arrow keys (or `Tab`/`Shift+Tab`) to move, `Enter` to jump, and `Esc` to close.

--   **Customization via Style Settings**

-    Personalize the outline's appearance to match your preferences.
+-   **Customization via Style Settings.** Personalize the outline's appearance to match your preferences.
 Customize colors, layout, and more using the [Style Settings](https://github.com/mgmeyers/obsidian-style-settings) plugin.

 ## How to install